What is The Difference Between HMO, PPO and EPO?

 For international students studying at a college or university in the US, having a health insurance is mandatory.
 However, for those students, especially from developing countries like India, Nepal etc. understanding health insurance terminologies might turn out to be a nightmare as many might not be able to easily grasp the meaning of terms like Preferred Provider Organization (PPO), Exclusive Provider Organization (EPO) and Health Maintenance Organization (HMO).

-In this blog, Student Cover would try to explain these terms in a clear and simple manner for its readers.
+In this blog, Student Cover will try to explain these terms in a clear and simple manner for its readers.
 It would also try to highlight the differences between them.

 What do PPO, HMO and EPO mean?